ConsumerDataStandardsAustralia/standards/.github/ISSUE_TEMPLATE/noting-paper.md

+---
+name: Noting Paper
+about: Create a noting paper entry.
+Only to be used by the API Stream Lead or delegate
+title: Noting Paper <Number> - <Title>
+labels: Noting Paper, Proposal Pending
+assignees: JamesMBligh

+---

 **Note that issues should only be raised in this repo by the Lead of the CDS API Stream or delegate** This item is provided to communicate and seek feedback on a noting paper related to <describe topic>.